castoldi/mc-employee-api/README.md

 Default profile works fine in local environment.

-However, dev and ssl are available.
+However, dev and ssl profiles are available.

 Use ssl profile to start the application with https and self-signed certificate.